 We use a nifty little burger press to make our turkey burger patties, and it makes the process so easy!
 Not only does it form perfect, round burgers, but it also adds circular impressions that help keep the burgers from shrinking too much or doming up in the middle.

-If you don't have a burger press, use this easy dimpling trick to keep your burgers in shape.
+(If you don't have a burger press, use this easy dimpling trick to keep your burgers in shape.)

 Turkey burger patties tend to shrink by about 20-25% when cooked.
 Make them slightly bigger than the buns you want to use so that burger-and-bun will fit together nicely when they are cooked.

-This turkey burger recipe will make eight regular-size burgers (about 5 ounces each), or 16 slider-size burgers (about 2½ ounces each).
+This Greek turkey burger recipe will make eight regular-size burgers (about 5 ounces each), or 16 slider-size burgers (about 2½ ounces each).

 After much experimenting, we found that broiling is the best way to cook these burgers, with grilling coming in a distant second.